cbdavis/Visualizing-Shipments-from-Coal-Mines-to-US-Power-Plants/README.md

 *By selecting folders in the sidebar you can see the destinations for all the coal mined within a state or all the origins for all the coal consumed by power plants within a state.
 You can make further subselections on individual mines or power plants.*

 #Source Data
+The visualization is based on shipment data from 2013 and is constructed using the following sources:

 * [Data on mines](http://catalog.data.gov/dataset/mines-ae135) and their locations is from the U.S. Department of Labor Mine Safety and Health Administration
 * [Power plant coordinates](http://www.eia.gov/electricity/data/eia860/) sourced from EIA Form 860
 * [Shipments from coal mines to power plants](http://www.eia.gov/electricity/data/eia923/) sourced from EIA form 923